-Tender carrot cake studded with walnuts and candied orange peel, in cupcake form topped with mascarpone frosting.
+Tender carrot cake studded with walnuts and homemade candied orange peel, in cupcake form topped with mascarpone frosting.
 Perfect recipe for highlighting the difference between using baking soda and baking powder in baked goods.

 I know posting carrot cakes is customary before Easter, but since I don’t celebrate, it didn’t really occur to me to do so.
 But it’s still spring, there’s still tasty fresh carrots coming out of the ground, and is anyone really going to argue with cupcakes?
 And a good carrot cake recipes is nice to have at any time of the year.

 I adapted this recipe from a cookbook I use for a lot of inspirations: Eat Fresh, cooking through the seasons by Annabel Langbein.
 It’s one of those books I randomly picked up in a used bookstore several years ago and have been very pleased with.
 Though I don’t think I’ve followed any recipe faithfully (I rarely do).
 I did have to scale down this recipe so that it didn’t make more than 12 cupcakes – I still don’t have a muffin pan that can accommodate more than that.

 A Dash of Science

 The other major change I did was trading the baking soda and orange juice for baking powder.
 Since baking soda requires an acidic component to activate it, you end up adding more liquid to the batter and the reaction that causes a rise is less predictable.
 Both of these can lead to the cupcakes spilling over and having a less consistent shape.
 Baking power incorporates its own acid (tartaric otherwise known as cream of tartar), the acid-base reaction is better calibrated and more stable.
 While the exchange doesn’t work for all recipes, I prefer the results in this one.